B-garces/Precious.HTB-Write-Up/README.md

 ![image](https://user-images.githubusercontent.com/61332852/226741549-687b06b1-c12f-476c-af0a-c0ddc96cf4ae.png)

 - After messing with the input box, I opened `BurpSuite` to see what the application was doing when inputting a URL.
-After inputting a couple different random websites, the application was returning nothing but a `Cannot load remote URL` message.
+After inputting a couple different random websites, the application was returning nothing but a ***"Cannot load remote URL"*** message.
 Thus, I began to start my own python webserver on my localhost. `python3 -m http.server 80`

 ![image](https://user-images.githubusercontent.com/61332852/226741593-13dee221-b0eb-4078-be20-a70db1163a28.png)